Select Page

 invisalign cause tmj

-Invisalign can change the teeth and jaw alignment.
-So Invisalign can be the cause or the cure of TMJ.
-And Invisalign can make your TMJ worse if the problem is not properly addressed.
+Invisalign can be the cause or the cure of TMJ teeth clenching depending on how it is used.
 You are relying on the expertise of your dentist.
 Invisalign is just an orthodontic device.
 You dentist needs to diagnose your problem and use Invisalign or other treatment to fix it.

-Invisalign and TMJ Pain: What You Need to Know
+Invisalign and Teeth Clenching: What You Need to Know

 Invisalign has become a popular alternative to traditional braces for correcting dental alignment issues.
 However, some people have experienced TMJ pain after starting Invisalign treatment.
 In this post, we’ll explore the connection between Invisalign and TMJ pain, whether Invisalign can help or cause TMJ issues, and how to manage TMJ pain during treatment.